-Essential Business Social Distancing and Sanitation Protocol: All essential businesses that allow members of the public to enter a facility must prepare and post a "Social Distancing and Sanitation Protocol" form, or a form required by another governmental entity requiring substantially similar information, for each facility open to the public in the county.
+Essential Business Social Distancing and Sanitation Protocol: All essential businesses that allow members of the public to enter a facility must prepare and post a "Social Distancing and Sanitation Protocol"5 form, or a form required by another governmental entity requiring substantially similar information, for each facility open to the public in the county.
 The Protocol must be posted at or near the entrance of the facility, and shall be easily viewable by the public and employees.
 A copy of the Protocol must also be provided to each employee working at the facility.
 All essential businesses shall implement the Protocol and provide evidence of its implementation to any authority enforcing the Order upon demand.
 Any business that fails to successfully implement social distancing and sanitation may be required to close.

-Reopened Business Safe Reopening Plan and COVID-19 Restaurant Operating Protocol: All reopened businesses, with the exception of restaurants, bars, wineries, distilleries and breweries providing dine-in services, must prepare and post a "Safe Reopening Plan" form for each facility.
-Restaurants, bars, wineries, distilleries, and breweries providing dine-in services must prepare and post a "COVID-19 Restaurant Operating Protocol" form for each restaurant.
+Reopened Business Safe Reopening Plan and COVID-19 Restaurant Operating Protocol: All reopened businesses, with the exception of restaurants, bars, wineries, distilleries and breweries which do not limit services to take-out or delivery, must prepare and post a "Safe Reopening Plan"6 form for each facility.
+Restaurants, bars, wineries, distilleries, and breweries which do not limit services to take-out or delivery, must prepare and post a "COVID-19 Restaurant Operating Protocol"7 form for each restaurant.
 The Plan or Protocol must be posted at or near the entrance of the facility, and shall be easily viewable by the public and employees.
 A copy of the Plan or Protocol must also be provided to each employee working at the facility.
 All reopened businesses shall implement the Plan or Protocol and provide evidence of its implementation to any authority enforcing the Order upon demand.
 The Plan or Protocol must ensure all required measures are implemented.
 Any business that fails to comply with its Plan or Protocol shall immediately close.